• Recipes

 Customizing

-Herbs: Use your own favorite herbs such as dried or fresh rosemary, thyme, oregano, or sage.
-They add such cozy aromatics to this recipe.
+Herbs: Swap in your own favorite herbs such as dried or fresh rosemary, oregano, parsley, or sage.
+They add lots of cozy aromatics to this recipe!

 Vegan butter: For extra richness, add one tablespoon vegan butter to the pan at the end of cooking.
 Simply stir it into the warm gravy until dissolved.
 (I find this isn't necessary, but it can add some extra richness if you prefer.)